-Completing these checkpoints will prepare you for assessments based on the text, and identifying major themes, actively reflecting on your reading, and articulating your thoughts intelligently are essential skills for English III.
+Completing these checkpoints will prepare you for assessments based on the text, identifying major themes, actively reflecting on your reading, and articulating your thoughts intelligently, all essential skills for English III.

-To that end, there are two checkpoints to meet that involve you reflecting and making meaning out of your text:
+To that end, there are two checkpoints to meet that involve your reflecting and making meaning out of your text:

-Checkpoint One on July 16th: Finish one-third of your book and complete the corresponding activity.
-Checkpoint Two August 1st: Finish two thirds of your book and complete the corresponding activity.
+Checkpoint One due July 16th: Finish one third of your book and complete the corresponding activity.
+Checkpoint Two due August 1st: Finish two thirds of your book and complete the corresponding activity.
 When School Starts: Have your book finished.

-Here is what is expected of you for each Checkpoint.
-You will submit your work to the Turnitin.com class that corresponds with your last name.
+Here is what is expected of you for each Checkpoint:

-Checkpoint One on July 16th:
+Checkpoint One due July 16th:

-- 1. Find your top five favorite passages or the passages that you think are the most significant and compile them into a document with correct citations: (Lastname #) as in (Smith 50) for a quotation on page 50 from a book written by John Smith.
-Think about why these quotations are important to you. - 2.
-After compiling these quotations, identify and reflect on two themes or "big ideas" in the text.
+- Begin by creating a Google Doc using your Ignatius student email address.
+Title it as "LastnameCheckpoint1".
+Of course, use your actual last name for this title!
+Share the document (with editing privileges) with Mr. Yarcusko (tyarcusko@ignatius.edu).
+Doing so protects you from "technology problems" should anything go awry. - 2.
+Find your top five favorite passages or the passages that you think are the most significant and compile them into the document with correct citations: (Lastname #) as in (Smith 50) for a quotation on page 50 from a book written by John Smith.
+Think about why these quotations are important to you. - 3.
+After compiling these quotations into a list on your document, identify and reflect on two themes or "big ideas" that you see emerging over these quotes/the text as a whole.
 You may wish to consider what the protagonist is struggling with or against or what the author is trying to "say" about the major ideas in the text.
 Each theme should have a solid paragraph of reflection at a minimum.
 This reflection can be informal, but the more text-based analysis you do, the better served you will be for the assessment when you return to school.
 The paragraphs should use correct grammar and punctuation.